-Secondly, and related to the first point, payment for goods on a "Cash on Delivery" basis does not give rise to a debtor/creditor relationship.
+Secondly, and related to the first point, payment for goods on a "cash on delivery" basis does not give rise to a debtor/creditor relationship.

 Thirdly, payments are sometimes made by parties despite there being no legal or contractual liability for that payment, in which case there may be no debtor/creditor relationship.
-By way of example, consider a long-running construction project where the principal engages a head contractor who subcontracts works to various subcontractors.
+For example, consider a long-running construction project where the principal engages a head contractor who subcontracts works to various subcontractors.
 Over time, the head contractor is replaced by a new entity but the legal documentation is not updated.
 The new entity continues to make payments to the subcontractors before going under.
 If the head contractor had no legal obligation to pay the subcontractors, the subcontractors may be able to argue that no debtor/creditor relationship existed and the payments cannot be considered preference payments.5

-In Holding Redlich's experience, each of the three examples above arise regularly in preference payment claims and Holding Redlich has acted both for and against liquidators in such scenarios, as well as advising companies around managing debtors to ensure a debtor/creditor relationship does not arise to protect them from future potential preference claims.
+In Holding Redlich's experience, each of the three examples above regularly arise in preference payment claims, Holding Redlich has acted both for and against liquidators in such scenarios, as well as advising companies around managing debtors to ensure a debtor/creditor relationship does not arise to protect them from potential preference claims.